 - Network Rail accepts a 2.2 or above for its graduate schemes.

-- Sir Robert McAlpine doesn’t specify a degree classification requirement.
+- Sir Robert McAlpine doesn’t usually specify a degree classification requirement.

-- Talent Source Network, which coordinates the recruitment activities of multiple energy and utility companies including SSE and National Grid, accepts a 2.2 or above for its graduate programmes: these include engineering, quantity surveying, and safety, health and sustainability.
+- Talent Source Network, which coordinates the recruitment activities of multiple energy and utility companies including SSE and National Grid, accepts a 2.2 for its graduate programmes.

 NB: This is not an exhaustive list.